AP journalist Thein Zaw released from detention in Myanmar - WTMJ

 Thein Zaw was arrested as he was photographing police, some of them armed, charging down a street at anti-coup protesters.
 A video shows that although he stepped to the side of the street to get out of their way, several police rushed over and surrounded him.
 One put him in a chokehold as he was handcuffed and then taken away.

-He had been kept at Yangon’s Insein Prison, notorious for decades for holding political prisoners, and which currently holds hundreds of people detained for protesting the coup that ousted the elected government of Aung San Suu Kyi.
+He had been kept at Yangon’s Insein Prison, notorious for decades for holding political prisoners.

-Thein Zaw’s lawyer, Tin Zar Oo, was only able to see her client for the first time at a hearing on March 12 to renew his pre-trial detention, and even then it was through a video link that she and one of Thein Zaw’s brothers watched at the Kamayut Township court.
-His next hearing had been scheduled for Wednesday.
+Thein Zaw’s lawyer, Tin Zar Oo, saw her client for the first time since his arrest at a hearing on March 12 at which his pre-trial detention was renewed — and even then it was through a video link.

+The International Press Institute, headquartered in Vienna, welcomed the release of Thein Zaw, who it said “was detained for doing his job as a journalist and should never have been behind bars in the first place.”

+“Myanmar must now immediately release all other journalists it is holding,” said Scott Griffen, the institute’ deputy director.
+“The military junta must stop all forms of harassment and intimidation of media covering demonstrations against the coup and end restrictions on publication and broadcasting by media outlets in the country.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.